dnlzrgz/fitchner/README.md

 }
 ```

-To create a new Fetcher you'll need to use NewFetcher:
+To create a new Fetcher you'll need to use the NewFetcher function:

 ```go
 func NewFetcher(opts ...FetcherOption) (*Fetcher, error)
 ```

-NewFetche returns a pointer to a *Fetcher applying the options received.
+NewFetcher returns a pointer to a *Fetcher applying the options received.
 It returns an error if:

-* A FetcherOption returns an error.
+* A FetcherOption function returns an error.
 * The is no http.request provided.

 Define with a FetcherOption an http.Client is optional.
 If no http.Client is provided a new one is created and assigned to the Fetcher client (f.c).
-But define an http.request is obligatory.
+But define an http.Request is obligatory.

-You can pass an http.request witht the following FetcherOption:
+You can pass an http.Request with the followings FetcherOption functions:

 ```go
     optReq := fitchner.WithSimpleGetRequest("https://google.com")